-As I look back over a lifetime of Christmas mornings, I can easily see that through my life my life, my likes and interests have evolved, my maturity has grown, and my Christmas traditions have changed with the times.
+As I look back over a lifetime of Christmas mornings, I can easily see that throughout my life, my likes and interests have evolved, my maturity has grown, and my Christmas traditions have changed with the times.

 When I was a child, Christmas morning was different from any other morning of the year.
 Unlike every school day which started out with my mom screaming at me until I finally climbed out of the bed with just a few minutes before the bus arrived, Christmas morning was the only morning that I would awake around 5 in the morning without neither an alarm clock buzzing loudly or my mom yelling at me.